cheetah90/wikibrain/README.md

 `git clone git@github.com:cheetah90/wikibrain.git`

 ### 3. Setup Java Options
-`JAVA_OPTS="-d64 -Xmx16000M -server"` make sure you have a host with RAM > 16G.
+`export JAVA_OPTS="-d64 -Xmx16000M -server"` make sure you have a host with RAM > 16G.
 Set the Xmx higher if you have more RAM.

 ### 4. Configure database
 Edit `wikibrain-core/src/main/resources/reference.conf`